Header with conference logo and image of outdoor seating area by pool.

 Attire

-Going from lawn yoga, to small-group discussions, to hikes will be much easier in casual/athleisure attire.
-We encourage you to wear whatever makes you comfortable and that you can move in.
+Going from lawn yoga, to small-group discussions, to hikes will be much easier in casual or athleisure attire.
+We encourage you to wear whatever makes you feel comfortable and allows you to move freely.

-Feel free to bring the family to enjoy Palm Springs in March.
+(And even bring the fam if you want!)
 We encourage you to use our discounted room rate to extend your stay over the weekend.
-And we've intentionally kept Wednesday morning and Friday afternoon free for you to spend time with family or friends.
-And that Thursday evening activity, we're hoping to make that family friendly as well.
+Also, we've intentionally kept Wednesday morning and Friday afternoon free for you to spend time with family, friends, or clients.

 Registration